-The first record found of William Seal, Jr. is when he married Elizabeth Hawker on Oct.
+Among the first documents found for William Seal, Jr. is the record of his marriage to Elizabeth Hawker on Oct.
 23, 1790 in Pittsylvania Co., Va.
 Both William Seal, Jr. and his brother-in-law, John Givens, were responsible for the marriage bond.

 State of North Carolina - Randolph County.
 This day, Alexander Catton came before me, William Bailey, one of the justices for said County and made an oath that a sarten black mare he found in the possession of William Sell taken up by said Sell as a stray is his property.
 Sworn and submitted before me, this 8th of May 1793.

-William Seal, Jr., son of William Seale was born about 1769 in Pittsylvania Co., Va.
+William Seal, Jr., son of William Seal was born about 1769 in Pittsylvania Co., Va.
 He died in Claiborne Co., Tenn., in an area that is now Hancock Co.
-He married Elizabeth (Betsy) Hawker who was born about 1773.
+He married Elizabeth (Betsy) Hawker who was born about 1770.
 She was the daughter of Ambrose Cook Hawker and Lydia (Butts) Hawker.
 The marriage produced the following children: